Isaia Răcăciuni: During fascism

 In the 1930s, Răcăciuni had influence in cultural affairs, enough that he could persuade Bucharest Radio to offer near-permanent employment to a comedy duo, "Stroe and Vasilache", comprising his brother and an actor friend, Vasile Vasilache.
+He also helped along by penning (but not signing) a "Stroe and Vasilache" book for children, which appeared with illustrations by Marcela and Florica Cordescu.
 Răcăciuni's Jewishness became a major topic of contention later in the interwar, as Romania experienced a steady growth of the antisemitic far-right.
 During late 1934, the Crusade of Romanianism denounced Jewish authors, including Răcăciuni and Camil Baltazar, for taking up Romanian public funds, at the detriment of native authors.
 Another one of Răcăciuni's plays, Bursa neagră ("Black Market"), a revamped version of Doctorul Berechet that used its secondary title, was produced by Zamfirescu at the National Theater Iași in 1935, but only briefly—it was cancelled immediately after local antisemites had inquired about the author's ethnicity, threatening violence.
 Published in the wake of such rejection, and largely drafted on-location in Slănic-Moldova, Paradisul uitat doubled as commentary on assimilation.
 Its rural setting and deep nostalgia were remarked on by Lovinescu, who describes it as a paradoxical work of "Jewish Sămănătorism".
 It was praised by a Jewish author, Alexandru Robot, for its authenticity, but also for its innovative traits—as the first work to depict Jewish energies directed toward village life.
 Such verdicts were contrasted by a later critic, Nicolae Manolescu, who opined that Răcăciuni's perspective on the "Jewish Question" was at least partly preceded by Roman's Manasse.
 Manolescu also describes Răcăciuni's own text as "worthless, baroque and pompous."